 Do you have old gold jewelry, gold coins, or dental scrap that you’d like to get rid of?
 Perhaps it’s spring cleaning, cleansing after a breakup or you want to take advantage of the recent historically high gold prices.

 Where is the best place to sell your gold and gold jewelry for the best price?

-Quick takeaway: Our No. 1 recommended best place to sell your gold is CashforGoldUSA — a legitimate online gold buyer.
+Quick takeaway: Our No. 1 recommended best place to sell your gold is CashforGoldUSA — a legitimate, reputable online gold buyer for selling gold jewelry.
 CashforGoldUSA.com benefits:

 - Fox Business News investigation found they pay 3X competitors